albertsun0/cf-tracker/README.md

 # TODO

 - View individual status on root
-- View individual profile on root
+- View individual profile on root (done)
 - Store user id in local storage
 - Join or create room with any URL
   - Upon entering a `/{url}`, check if the room exists